top of page

 Doctoral Research Thesis 'Philosophy of childhood: the foundational childhood needs and wellbeing

-She is the founder of Childosophy, a transformative framework that explores the developmental, emotional, and archetypal patterns of the child/inner child.
-Childosophy helps individuals uncover early shaping experiences, understand unresolved generational patterns, and reconnect with the authentic self beneath conditioned layers of identity.
+Childosophy and the FNM examine the developmental, emotional, and archetypal patterns of the child and inner child, supporting individuals to uncover early shaping experiences, understand generational influences, and reconnect with their authentic self beneath conditioned layers of identity.

 Melanie Greblo, Humans of Purpose